A Complete Approach to Loop Verification with Invariants and Summaries: Related Work

 Induction for the verification of loops (and also recursive procedures) occurs in a variety of forms in practice, specifically when strong specifications are desired and manual effort is acceptable.
-In the context of Separation Logic, \citet{tuerk2010local} demonstrates verification rules with summaries, mechanized in the HOL theorem prover, we refer back to \cref{sec:hoare} for a comparison.
+In the context of Separation Logic, \citet{tuerk2010local} demonstrates verification rules with contracts, mechanized in the HOL theorem prover, we refer back to \cref{sec:hoare} for a comparison.
 VeriFast offers loop specifications in terms of pre-/postconditions, with first-class support for applying the inductive hypothesis, which was used to solve a challenge with linked trees in the VerifyThis competition~2012 (\citet{jacobs2015solving}).
 Tools that embed program verification into a general purpose theorem prover can make use of explicit induction, too, as shown e.g. with KIV (for the same challenge, \citet{ernst:sttt2015}).
-The support for magic wands in~\citet{schwerhoff2015lightweight} resembles the encoding of summaries as invariants via~\eqref{eq:sl}.
 Alternatively, loops can be turned into recursive procedures to aid verification~\cite{myreen2009transforming}.